veselink1/js-intro/INTRODUCTION.md

 A good idea is to always make sure to lookup any unknown language constructs or built-ins on [MDN](https://developer.mozilla.org/en-US/).

 For example to see all 260 methods and properties of the `document` object, [click here](https://developer.mozilla.org/en-US/docs/Web/API/Document).
 That is of course not possible for any person to go through at once.
 That is why I would recommend carefully reading through the summary of the page and then finding some examples on the internet of how to use it.

+## Examples & Exercises

+1.
+    i.
+Open the [Todo List](https://jsfiddle.net/otcrna8p/4/) example and study it.

+    ii.
+Add CSS to enhance the appearance of the UI.
+Do not use tag name selectors.
+Use class-name instead.

+    iii.
+Add input checking via JS.
+Verify that the input string is at least 3 characters long.
+Show a message to the user on incorrect input.